Peculiarities of massive vectormesons and their zero mass limits: Perturbation theory in terms of string-local vector potentials

 Whereas for theories with a mass gap the construction of a $L,V_{\mu }~$pair and the extension to $e$-independent time-ordered higher order densities has a clear motivation, this is lost in the massless limit when $\phi $ and$ ~V_{\mu \text{ }}$ and the S-matrix cease to exist (become infrared divergent).
 This, as well as the appearance of unexpected new phenomena, as those presented in the previous section, leaves only one way to construct massless $s=1$ interacting fields.
 It consists in taking the $m\rightarrow 0$ limit of the correlation functions of the associated massive theory and construct the massless operator theory in Hilbert space from its correlation functions.

-In this way one avoids the intermediate use of infrared divergent operators as $V_{\mu },Q_{\mu }$ and one also bypasses a confrontation with the (futile) problem of describing the zero mass Hilbert space in terms of limits of Wigner-Fock spaces.
-Wightman's reconstruction theorem insures that a Hilbert space and quantum fields can be constructed from (positivity-obeying) correlation functions \cite{St-Wi}.
-To implement these ideas one must first extend the present formalism so that in addition to the S-matrix it also includes the construction of interacting fields.
+In this way one avoids the intermediate use of infrared divergent operators as $V_{\mu },Q_{\mu }$ and one also bypasses the problem of an explicit description the zero mass Hilbert space whose structure is very different from that of a Wigner-Fock Hilbert space.~Wightman's reconstruction theorem insures that a Hilbert space and quantum field operators can be constructed from (positivity-obeying) correlation functions of interacting \cite{St-Wi}.

 The use of string-local charge-carrying matter fields is supported by rigorous results in QED \cite{B}.
-Whereas in the presence of a mass gap point-local matter fields may still exist as singular fields with unbounded short distance dimensions (and therefore outside the setting of localizable Wightman fields), these nonperturbative results excludes such possibilities in the massless limit.
+Whereas in the presence of a mass gap point-local matter fields may still exist in the form of singular fields with unbounded short distance dimensions and therefore outside the setting of localizable Wightman fields, the massless limit only contains string-local fields and point-local observables.

 The BRST gauge formalism uses charge-carrying unphysical point-like fields.
-This limits its physical range to the construction of the perturbative S-matrix\footnote{ In the present paper this terminology refers to the physical on-shell scattering operator and not to Bogoiubov's generating off-shell S functional (from which the S-Matrix arises in the adiabatic limit).}.
+This limits its physical range to local observables and the the perturbative S-matrix\footnote{ Tthe physical on-shell scattering operator S agrees with Bogoiubov's generating off-shell S functional only in the adiabatic limit.}.
 Its perturbative construction has been presented in \cite{Scharf}.
 It can be formulated in a setting which parallels the of $L,Q$ pairs

 where $K$ refers to Krein space.
 Integration over Minkowski spacetime removes the $Q$ contribution in the adiabatic limit so that the S-matrix only depends on $L^{K}$.
 The formal expressions in the case of coupling to a Hermitian matter field $H$ parallel those of (\ref{2}) with the fields replaced by their Krein space counterparts.